 The library is a creative hub for the community from small children to seniors.
 EPL has truly thought of everything when it comes to making it all accessible.
 They offer homebound delivery for those who are prohibited by any way from leaving their home whether it’s by disability, illness or old age, they’re happy to reach out and extend a hand to help.
 It has been incredible to watch the community get involved and support the library.
 The library loves to gets involved in local schools offering one free day pass to Roaring Springs for every student who completes 10 hours of reading.
 Concluding their Summer Reading Program, local students have an opportunity to participate in a summer celebration for all readers.
 This last year, the turnout was incredible.
 Game Booths were manned by volunteers and were scattered throughout the lawn.
 There were food trucks and of course the fire department and police department will always be there to support these great events.

 Of course you can rent all the latest and greatest books from the library but did you know you can rent just about anything else you can think of?
 I’ve seen cake pans, gaming remotes, fishing poles, and about every game you can think of.
 I’ve even seen cookie cutter molds and other kitchenware to rent out at one point.
 With this much variety, it would nearly be impossible to think of something you couldn’t find at the local library.
-And if you can’t find what you are looking for, they will help you reserve from other location and set you up to receive a text when it has arrived.
+And if you can’t find what you are looking for, they will help you reserve from other location such as Star or Meridian library and set you up to receive a text when it has arrived.

 Classes and Clubs